streamlit/docs/content/get-started/installation/sis.md

    ![Create your first Streamlit in Snowflake app](/images/get-started/SiS-3-create-app.png)

-   Your new app, prefilled with example code, opens in editing mode.
+   Your new app is prefilled with example code and opens in editing mode.
 The left panel shows your code.
 The right panel shows the resulting app.

 1. Optional: Explore the example app.